-Whether you appreciate winter or favor the warmer months in Opelika, a lot of us make adjustments to make sure our home’s temperature keeps us comfortable.
+Whether you appreciate winter or favor the warmer months in Auburn and Opelika, a lot of us make adjustments to make sure our home’s temperature keeps us comfortable.
 This can have a big impact on your energy bills, but there are steps you can take to reduce those energy costs.

 - Look at the weather stripping – As the years go on, the seals around your windows and doors can crack or become weathered.
 Walk around your home to identify any drafts that have to be addressed.

 - Make use of your blinds – If your windows have blinds, they can be useful in keeping your home warm.
 Keep them open when the sun is shining during the day, and make sure to close them at nighttime, so the warmer air doesn’t escape.

 - Change your filter – Check your filter regularly to see if it must be replaced.
 We advocate at least once every three months, but time between replacement can vary among households.